Enhanced high-dimensional teleportation in correlated amplitude damping noise by weak measurement and environment-assisted measurement: 7 Conclusions

+The numerical simulation of the balanced fidelity improvement $\langle F\rangle_{\rm imp}^{\prime}$ as a function of the private noise parameter $\gamma$ and the WM strength $p$ is also shown in Fig. \ref{Fig6}(b).
+Although the EAM strategy is less effective than the WM scheme in the fidelity enhancement when $p$ and $\gamma$ approach 1, it exhibits greater robustness across most parameter ranges when considering both fidelity and success probability simultaneously.

-\section{6 Conclusions}
+\section{7 Conclusions}

 In summary, we propose two schemes to enhance the fidelity of qutrit teleportation in the CAD noise.
 The crucial ingredient for the WM scheme is the intentional inclusion of pre-WMs.
 This results in the initial entangled state collapsing partially towards the $|00\rangle$ state due to the state's inactivity in CAD noise.
 Due to the reversibility of WM, the fidelity of teleportation could be improved with the help of post-QMRs.
 The EAM scheme is based on the idea of feedback control, where an EAM is performed on the environment to detect the information and thereby restoring the fidelity by QMRs with a certain probability.
 Although they are probabilistic, the correlation effects also contribute positively to improving the probability of success in both schemes.
-Moreover, a comprehensive comparison indicates that the EAM scheme consistently surpasses the WM approach in terms of fidelity.
+Moreover, a comprehensive comparison indicates that the EAM scheme always surpasses the WM approach regarding fidelity in battling the CAD noise in the public channel.
+Even when taking into account the AD noise in the private channel, the EAM scheme outperforms the WM scheme in the vast majority of cases, unless the noise in the private channel is exceedingly severe.
 Our findings indicate that the methods of WM and EAM possess the ability to handle not only AD noise but also effectively reduce CAD noise.
 Such a capability is crucial for various tasks of quantum information processing, especially when the transmission speed of information is too high to neglect the correlation effects.